-Tools of the trade
+The tools of the trade

 Let's start by taking a look at the various tools and libraries we're going to be using to run and write our tests.
 There are three main concepts we need to cover before we can actually start writing real tests.

-The first is a test runner, or the framework we use to run our suite of tests.
-The second is the assertion library itself, the language we use to write our tests.
-Finally, we'll take a look at the idea of spies and stubs, which are fake representatives of certain parts of our code that are relied on when we need to track function calls to ensure an expected behavior.
-Testing Your Code
+The first is a test runner or the framework we use to run our suite of tests.